 Premiere Rush is an all-in-one video-creation tool that you can use to capture, edit, and share professional-looking videos quickly.

-You can capture videos and images right from within the app or bring in your own media.
-You can then edit your clips in the timeline and add titles, audio, and transitions.
+You can shoot videos and images or photos right from within the app or bring in media stored on your device.
+You can then edit the clips in Premiere Rush and add titles, audio, and transitions.
 Refine color and audio with easy-to-use controls.
-Finally, export your video and share it directly to various social channels such as YouTube or Facebook with a single click.
+Finally, export your video and share it directly to various social channels, such as YouTube or Facebook, with a single click.

 Move seamlessly across devices (mobile or desktop) and feel confident that you can pick up where you left off with automatic project syncing.
-With a consistent experience across desktop and mobile, the power of Premiere Rush is available wherever you go.
+With a consistent experience across desktop and mobile devices, the power of Premiere Rush is available wherever you go.

 To get started, launch the product, and go through the one-minute interactive tutorial that walks you through the basics of editing your first video, covering all of the key steps and features in Premiere Rush that you need to create and share your video.